 3) Hiware Glass Teapot with Removable Stainless Steel Lid & Infuser – Stove Top Safe

 The size of loose tea varies according to the type you choose.
 So you want a glass stovetop tea kettle with infuser featuring fine mesh.
 And Hinware offers a high-grade 304 stainless steel infuser with a fine mesh that catches the loose tea effectively.
 You will no longer have to spit out the moist grains of leaves of tea while sipping the hot beverage.
 Plus, there’s a little handle on the top of infuser that lets you pull it out when you’re done making tea.

 You can see there is no great difference between the above model and Hinware Good glass teapot.
-While the Kitchen Kite offers a complete set, the box contains only round glass kettle.
+While the Kitchen Kite offers a complete set, the box contains only a round glass kettle.
 However, you get 1 liter capacity with infuser sitting deep to prepare hot beverages for up to 6 people.
-Also, you’ll not need any fancy serving tool as glass material and round shape of the pot goes directly to tabletop from the stovetop.
+Also, you’ll not need any fancy serving tool as glass material and the round shape of the pot goes directly to the tabletop from the stovetop.
 Saves you time and utensils.

 4) TOYO HOFU Glass Tea Kettle with Infusers – Stovetop Safe with Infuser,600 ml/20 oz